 The next Offering of Hope for 5th Sunday is August 29, 2021

 Thank you for sharing this update from us with your church!
 You are welcome to use our logo (above) in your materials as well.
-Please contact Ralph Young at info@kyumh.org if you have any questions about how to use this information.Thank you for your support for the children!
-Every gift and every prayer this year sustained our shared ministry for kids who need hope.
-You’ve turned a time of confusion and change into a season of generosity.
-As we enter a new year,
+Please contact Ralph Young at info@kyumh.org if you have any questions about how to use this information.

 Thanks to your support, we served 889 youth and families in 2020.
 Please keep our youth and staff in your prayers as we continue to navigate the effects of the COVID-19 pandemic.
 Pray for joy and resiliency.
 Our full 2020 annual report is available on our website at kyumh.org/annual-report